sylvain1811/BDA-lab2/report/report.md

 # Attempt #2 : ranking using inverted index

-## List of language ranked using inverted index
+## List of languages ranked using inverted index

 | Rank |  Language   | Number of article |
 | ---: | :---------: | ----------------: |